WouterJD/FortiusANT/README.txt

 Locate HW
 Checks for the presence of USB-trainer and ANT-dongle.
-If succesfull, resultas are displayed and the button is disabled.
+If succesfull, results are displayed and the button is disabled.

 Rundown test
-To ensure comparable training sessions, the trainer should exert the same relative resistance each time
+To ensure comparable training sessions, the trainer should provide the same relative resistance each time
 1. Aim for about 100psi in tyre when cold
 2. Warm up for 2-3 minutes to warm rubberer
 3. Perform test- try for about a 7 second rundown from 40kph